amitesh786/ConvertPDF/README.md

 - This project is open-source and available under the MIT License.

 ## 💡 Future Improvements
-- ✅ Support for more image formats (e.g., WebP, BMP).
-- ✅ Allow users to reorder images before conversion.
-- ✅ Add drag & drop support for file uploads.
+- ✅ Add drag & drop support for multiple files uploads.

 ## 👨‍💻 Author
 - Developed by Amitesh Singh | © 2025